During the Pandemic

-In recognition that everyone has had to adjust their personal and work lives rapidly and profoundly, we would like to thank the people of Roncesvalles Village, business owners and staff, for their part in reducing the spread of COVID-19.
+In recognition that everyone has had to adjust their personal and work lives profoundly, we would like to thank the people of Roncesvalles Village, business owners and staff, for their part in reducing the spread of COVID-19.

 We wish to express our deep gratitude to all of the healthcare workers, delivery personnel and frontline workers in our midst and everywhere who continue to provide essential services, despite the health risks.

 Thank you all for doing your part.
 We’re all in this together.

 Although we remain in the Grey lockdown level, modifications for food establishments and retail were announced March 19.

 While indoor dining is still prohibited in Grey-Lockdown regions, outdoor dining is allowed including in Toronto, subject to physical distancing rules and other public health and workplace safety measures.

 - Tables are limited to 4 people who are members of the same household, with exemptions for customers who live alone and caregivers